← Back to Insights

 Step 1: Map every data flow.
 List every service, platform, partner, and group company that receives personal data from your Nigerian operations.
 For each: what data, which country, why, and what safeguards.
 This takes 2-3 days for an SME.
 It's tedious but it's the foundation of everything else.

 Step 3: Update privacy notices.
 Users must know their data leaves Nigeria, which countries it goes to, and what safeguards are in place.
-Not in general terms; specifically.
+Name the country and the safeguard.
 "Your conversation data is processed by Anthropic (US) under Standard Contractual Clauses."

 Step 4: Include in your DPIA.
 Cross-border transfers are a specific risk factor in your impact assessment.
 What additional risks does the transfer create?
 What mitigations are in place?
 Is the transfer proportionate?